NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow Architectures: Results and Discussion

 To position NeuroRing with respect to prior SNN simulation platforms, Table~\ref{tab:sota_comparison} compares the full-size cortical microcircuit use case across FPGA, GPU, CPU, and ASIC-based systems.
 For NeuroRing, we report the configuration with 20 cores, 4096 neurons/core, deployed on 2 AMD/Xilinx Alveo U55C FPGAs.

-Table~\ref{tab:sota_comparison} shows that NeuroRing achieves real-time execution for the full-size cortical microcircuit, with an RTF of 0.83.
-Although NeuroRing does not provide the lowest reported energy per synaptic event among FPGA-based systems, it remains substantially more energy-efficient than the GPU and CPU baselines listed in the table, and also improves upon large SpiNNaker cluster \cite{rhodes_real-time_2019} and large FPGA cluster \cite{heittmann_simulating_2022}.
-These results position NeuroRing as a competitive FPGA-based SNN simulation platform that balances performance, energy efficiency, and architectural flexibility.
-In particular, NeuroRing operates in real time using two U55C FPGAs while remaining fully programmable, scalable across devices, modular, and applicable to more general SNN workloads beyond neuroscience benchmarks, including constraint-satisfaction-style applications such as Sudoku solving.
+Table~\ref{tab:sota_comparison} compares NeuroRing with prior full-size cortical microcircuit implementations across FPGA, GPU, CPU, and ASIC platforms.
+NeuroRing achieves faster-than-real-time execution with an RTF of 0.83 using two AMD/Xilinx Alveo U55C FPGAs.
+Although it does not provide the lowest reported energy per synaptic event among FPGA systems, it is more energy-efficient than the listed GPU and CPU baselines and improves upon the large SpiNNaker \cite{rhodes_real-time_2019} and IBM INC-3000 systems \cite{heittmann_simulating_2022} in energy per synaptic event.
+NeuroRing’s main distinction is its modular HLS-based implementation on commercial data-center FPGAs, together with a Python/NEST workflow that enables existing NEST models to be mapped to the FPGA backend after model construction.
+Overall, NeuroRing is positioned as a programmable and scalable FPGA-based SNN simulation platform that balances real-time performance, energy efficiency, and architectural flexibility.